$COLOR

 Jump to navigation Jump to search

-$COLOR is a metacommand that adds named color constants in a program.
+$COLOR is a metacommand that adds named color constants into a program, which then can be used instead of hardcoded literal color values.

 Syntax